brutella/hkcam/README.md

 ### Raspberry Pi

-If you want to create your own surveillance camera, you can run `hkcam` on a Raspberry Pi.
-You can use a [camera module](https://www.raspberrypi.com/products/camera-module-v2/) or attach an USB camera.
+You can use a camera module or USB camera with a Raspberry Pi to create your own surveillance camera.

-A great camera is the [ELP 1080P USB camera](https://de.aliexpress.com/item/4000562253329.html), which is IP66 waterproof and has IR LEDs for night vision.

 <img alt="ELP 1080p" src="_img/elp-1080p.jpg?raw=true" width="280" />

+For example the [ELP 1080P USB camera dome](https://de.aliexpress.com/item/4000562253329.html) is great for outdoor use.
+It is IP66 waterproof and has built-in IR LEDs for night vision.
+This camera gets you good quality and great performance when running `hkcam` on the latest Raspberry Pi OS.

+A cheaper alternative is a [camera module](https://www.raspberrypi.com/products/camera-module-v2/) attached via ribbon cable.
+You'll have to enable **[Legacy Camera Support](https://www.raspberrypi.com/documentation/accessories/camera.html#libcamera-and-the-legacy-raspicam-camera-stack)** when using a camera module on Raspberry Pi OS.
+That's why this option is not ideal in my opinion.

 ---